-This course is designed for all Lakeland College majors, but it is especially designed for resort management majors and students with an interest in the Spanish language and cultures, those wishing to experience and become educated in the areas of hospitality, the Spanish language and travel and tourism in Cancun, México.
-Students will attend classes for one week at Lakeland College to learn about the hospitality and tourism industry with special emphasis on Cancun, México.
+This course is designed for all Lakeland University majors, but it is especially designed for resort management majors and students with an interest in the Spanish language and cultures, those wishing to experience and become educated in the areas of hospitality, the Spanish language and travel and tourism in Cancun, México.
+Students will attend classes for one week at Lakeland University to learn about the hospitality and tourism industry with special emphasis on Cancun, México.
 "Survival" Spanish will be taught in conjunction with learning about the people, culture, food and beverages, norms and customs.
 This will include several presentations that students will research and present to prepare them for what they will experience during their travels.

 The travel portion of the course will include a seven-night/eight-day trip to Cancun, México, where the students will tour local resorts, enjoy sightseeing trips to tourist attractions, visit ancient Mayan ruins and explore the early Mexican culture.
 Students will apply the "survival" Spanish learned, utilizing the language while interacting with the locals and other tourists in both social and formal settings.
 A comparison of the resort industry in an international setting to that of the United States will also be a focus.
 Upon returning from Cancun, the students will prepare and present a number of presentations reflecting on their experiences in Cancun, which include interviewing a native, a final summation of the language, people, culture, norms, food and beverages and a compilation of a daily log kept during their trip.